Hepatitis A

 Prevalence

-Serologic evidence of prior HAV infection is present in approximately 1/3 of the U.S. population.
-Anti-HAV prevalence relates to age, ranging from 9% in children aged 6 to 11 years to 75% of those aged >70 years.
+• Serologic evidence of prior HAV infection is present in approximately 1/3 of the U.S. population.

 Pediatric Considerations

 Often, milder or asymptomatic in children; severity increases with age.
-Infections are asymptomatic in 70% of children aged <6 years. >75% of 13- to 17-year-olds in the United States are vaccinated.
+Asymptomatic infections with lack of jaundice development occur in 70% of children aged <6 years.

 Pregnancy Considerations

-Increased risk of complications including preterm labor, premature rupture of membranes, antepartum hemorrhage, and placental abruption; vertical transmission has been reported; fecal–oral transmission during birth is possible.
+Increased risk of complications; vertical transmission has been reported; fecal-oral transmission during birth is possible.
 Breastfeeding is not contraindicated.

 Etiology and Pathophysiology

 • HAV is a single-stranded linear RNA enterovirus of the Picornaviridae family.
 Infection is limited to hepatocytes and macrophages.
 HAV is excreted into the bile and then stool, providing major route of spread.
-Primary transmission is fecal–oral.
-HAV is also transmitted through sexual intercourse (particularly anal-oral contact) and intravenous drug use.
-Humans are the only natural host.
-Incubation is 2 to 6 weeks (mean 4 weeks).
-Greatest infectivity is the 2 weeks before and 1 week after onset of clinical illness.
-Infection occurs primarily after consuming food or water contaminated with HAV or via direct contact.
-Blood-borne transmission is rare.
+Humans are the only known natural reservoir.
+Transmission is primarily through fecal-oral route; however, HAV is also transmitted through sexual intercourse (particularly anal-oral contact) and intravenous drug use.
+Incubation is 2 to 6 weeks with a mean of 4 weeks.

 • HAV is not a chronic disease.